2015 Thalys train attack: EU collaboration

-Koen Geens, the Belgian justice minister, called for increased collaboration within the EU on arms trafficking.
-Geens said "I do not believe that these weapons are of Belgian origin" and "there are far too many illegal Kalashnikovs and [military surplus] arriving in Belgium from Eastern Europe."
+Koen Geens, the Belgian justice minister, called for increased collaboration within the EU on arms trafficking, saying, "I do not believe that these weapons are of Belgian origin," and, "There are far too many illegal Kalashnikovs and [military surplus] arriving in Belgium from Eastern Europe."
 He called for more effective arms control outside the Schengen zone, and flagged increased police powers against weapons traffickers.
 On 29 August, ministers from France, the UK, Germany, Italy, Spain, Belgium, Luxembourg, the Netherlands, and Switzerland met in Paris to discuss train security, including the possibility of using metal detectors for some international train passengers.

 Security improvements

 In response to the attack, the Belgian government decided to increase patrols of Belgian police at international train stations and to increase baggage checks.
 Belgian prime minister Charles Michel called for urgent talks with France, Germany and the Netherlands on increasing security on cross-border trains.
 The European Commission said that the Schengen treaty is non-negotiable, and that increased security checks cannot include border checks.
 European Union officials are now considering introducing metal detectors and body scans at all train stations, along with an increase in CCTV cameras inside trains.